ddivins/jnpr/README.md

 ##configDevice.py
 Script to push identical code bits to all devices
 Code snippet is in seperate file in config directory
+NOTE: Not a ton of error checking (yet)

 ##getLogs.py
 Script to tgz the "/var/logs" directory and then scp the files over